 “I began to suspect that there was a more streamlined way that I could do that type of thing and I thought the big companies would have some secrets.

 “So I bought a franchise with GJ Gardener Homes and I started that in 2006 and I ran it until 2011.

-“When I started the GJ Gardener group was a well known company.
+“When I started the GJ Gardener group which was a well-known company.
 I was the youngest owner of one of their franchises and in the last year of my five-year term, I won Franchisee of the Year.

 “I had the largest market share of any of the GJ Gardener Homes franchisees and I had the largest market share of any local builder.”